 Both of you should be aware what you’re entitled to if something happens.
 Are you cosigned on any loans that you might become responsible for?
 Do you have any debt that you’d still be obligated to pay?
 Will you be able to afford to make regular payments on your house if you lose one person’s salary?
 Figure these things out before you really need to know.

 For many couples, life insurance is unnecessary when you’re first starting out.
 If you don’t have a mortgage or kids, you usually don’t need a policy.
-Some people decide to buy a term policy while they’re young, to lock in rates.
-But for most couples, it’s unnecessary.
+Some people decide to buy a term policy while they’re young to lock in low rates, but it’s unnecessary for most couples.

-Many companies offer modest life insurance plans as a benefit and often that amount is sufficient for funeral expenses.
+Many companies offer modest life insurance plans as a benefit and often that amount is enough for funeral expenses and a little bit extra.
 This is also where an emergency fund can come into play.
+You should also discuss what kind of burial and ceremony you want (religious or secular, burial or cremation).

 How did you organize your finances after marriage?
 Let us know in the comments!